Jochyoua/MCSF/README.md

 Download this plugin into your server's plugin folder

-**(OPTIONAL)** If you wish all messages to be filtered, you must install ProtocolLib aswell!
+**(OPTIONAL):** If you wish all messages to be filtered, you must install ProtocolLib aswell!

-**(OPTIONAL)** If you plan on using DiscordSRV you must first download the plugin and then add them to your server and then restart the server.
+**(OPTIONAL):** If you plan on using DiscordSRV you must first download the plugin and then add them to your server and then restart the server.